minh-science/HW7-Regression/README.md

 In this assignment, you'll implement a classifier using logistic regression, optimized with gradient descent.

+# Description of methods
+- `make_prediction` uses the logistic function to classify values in X into two binary classes.
+- `loss_function` applies binary cross-entropy loss to calculate the difference between predicted labels and true labels
+- `calculate_gradient` calculates the gradient of the sigmoid function

 ## Overview

 In class, we went over an implementation of linear regression using gradient descent.
 For this homework, you will be implementing a logistic regression model using the same framework.
 Logistic regression is useful for binary classification because the [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) outputs a value between 0 and 1.